Author Archives: workerchecks

 3. Volunteer or Licensing Restrictions: If you fail a police check while applying for a volunteer position or a licence in certain fields (such as healthcare or childcare), it could prevent you from obtaining the desired role or licence.
 These organizations often prioritize the safety and well-being of their clients or beneficiaries, and a failed check could disqualify you from participating.

-4. Limited Opportunities: Failing a police check can limit your opportunities in certain sectors or organizations that require a clean background.
+4. Limited Opportunities: Failing a police check can limit your opportunities in certain sectors or organisations that require a clean background.
 It is important to note that policies and regulations can vary, and some organisations might have more lenient criteria than others.

 In any case, if you fail a police check, it is advisable to understand the specific reasons behind the failure and seek legal advice or guidance to explore any possible recourse or avenues for addressing the concerns raised.
 Its not the end of the world – if you are honest and upfront – you will often be fine.
 Everyone makes mistakes!